-All of our products are sold under the Freshpet brand name, with ingredients, packaging and labeling customized by class of retail.
-Our products are available in multiple forms, including slice and serve rolls, bagged meals and tubs.
-The following is a summary of our primary classes of retail and corresponding product offerings:
+All of our products are sold under the Freshpet brand name, with sub-brands offered by class of trade.
+Within each sub-brand, our products are available in multiple packaging forms, including slice and serve rolls, bagged meals and tubs.
+We also offer treats across all classes of retail under the Dognation and Dog Joy brands, which accounted for 13% of total gross sales in fiscal year 2013.
+The break-down of our product offering is as follows: